 Morocco, Here We Come…

 We woke to pile driving going on behind us and there was no way further sleep was possible.
-We decided to head off about 10am and make our way to the Mediterranean coast, as that’s where the sun is supposed to be.
+We decided to head off about

 Having read up ahead of time we were aware that people walk randomly on the road and it didn’t take long before some chap, obviously high as a kite, decided that dancing on the road was important to him as three large motorhomes approached.
 The entertainment factor was epic!